 At one time or another, I have seen all of these items not adhered to by the parties who were supposed to make good on their word, and stranger violations that I don’t want to write about here lest I give someone a bad idea.
 I have seen sellers not move out on time (in some cases, elderly sellers who grossly misjudged the effort required to vacate.)
 The failure to do so causes stress and anxiety, and sometimes worse: fear and anger.

 Problems, of course, can occur that aren’t the buyer’s fault or the seller’s fault.
+Appraisers may get sick, the underwriter may have a vacation day right when it’s critical, the title company’s computer system may have a glitch, or the power company may decide to shut off the electricity during high winds and dry weather for a day or two.
 Sometimes these slow down a process and can trip us up a little.
-But don’t ignore it or pretend it doesn’t matter.
+But don’t ignore it or pretend it doesn’t matter, whatever the cause.
 Instead, communicate.
 Often a phone call or an email explaining the problem will do wonders.
 If the delay is more than a day, consider requesting an extension in writing through an addendum.
 Talk to your Realtor or broker to see what is the wisest thing to do.
 Above all, do your best to “perform on time” so no one ever needs to say to you that “you’re out of contract!”

 Read more about being out of contract and defaults at this article of mine elsewhere on this site: